robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

             },
         "default" : "#2a2b28"
     },
-    "comment" : "Graph depicting the link between users (@) and hashtags (#) for the aime project.
+    "caption" : "Graph depicting the link between users (@) and hashtags (#) for the aime project.
 In red the # related to aime events.", "filters" : [
         {
             "nameActive" : "Show the two main nodes",